 This concept should be also taken into consideration when choosing the children’s books.
 (See our list of the best Montessori-friendly books for toddlers).

-That’s why many typical Montessori toys are self-correcting.
+Many typical Montessori toys are self-correcting.
 It simply means that the toy is designed in a way that gives a clear clue about whether it is used correctly or not – so that they can learn by themselves.

 A typical example?
 Knobbed cylinders – each piece can fit only into one hole correctly.